 After backfilling the water main with sufficient material to prevent movement of the pipeline and allowing sufficient time for the concrete blocking to set, the water main, water services and appurtenances (Pipeline) shall be pressure tested at convenient lengths as directed by the District.
 In general, large sections of untested main will not be permitted to accumulate.
 Sections to be tested are limited to approximately 1,500 feet or less, or as approved by the District.
-Testing against a closed valve is not permitted.
+Testing against a closed valve on the existing system is not permitted.

-The Contractor shall make arrangements with the District for the necessary filling of the newly installed Pipeline, a minimum of 48 hours' notice to the District will be required.
-It shall be filled by the District with water slowly and air expelled from the Pipeline before starting the test.
-All Pipeline shall be tested at a hydrostatic pressure of 250 psi at the high point.
+The Contractor shall make arrangements with the District for the necessary filling of the newly installed Pipeline, a minimum of three (3) business days to the District will be required.
+The District staff will fill with new water system slowly to air expel from the Pipeline before the contractor will test.
+All Pipeline shall be tested at a hydrostatic pressure that will reach 250 psi at the high point of the line.
 All necessary pumps, valves, meter gauges, piping, 2-inch blow-offs, hoses, and labor required shall be furnished by the Contractor.